homelab-alpha/docs/content/docs/openssl/script-information/verify_ssl_certificates.info.md

 <br />

 Let's break down what this script does in detail.
-The script is named `openssl_verify_certificates.sh`, authored by GJS (homelab-alpha), and its purpose is to verify SSL/TLS certificates by checking them against their corresponding chain of trust.
+The script is named `verify_ssl_certificates.sh`, authored by GJS (homelab-alpha), and its purpose is to verify SSL/TLS certificates by checking them against their corresponding chain of trust.
 It performs various checks, including verification of root, intermediate, and individual certificates, with support for a verbose mode to provide detailed output during the verification process.

 Here’s a detailed explanation:

 ## Script Metadata

-- **Filename**: `openssl_verify_certificates.sh`
+- **Filename**: `verify_ssl_certificates.sh`
 - **Author**: GJS (homelab-alpha)
-- **Date**: June 9, 2024
+- **Date**: February 15, 2025
-- **Version**: 1.0.1
+- **Version**: 1.1.0
 - **Description**: This script verifies SSL/TLS certificates by checking them against their corresponding chain of trust.
 It includes options for verbose output for detailed verification processes.
-- **RAW Script**: [openssl_verify_certificates.sh]
+- **RAW Script**: [verify_ssl_certificates.sh]

 <br />